BLCM/BLCMods/Borderlands 2 mods/Rhysand/Readme.md

 Overall Changelog:
-  12/24/2017
+  12/25/2017
-    Updated all mods to support Filtertool.
+    Updated all mods to support Filtertool, updated cards, flavor texts, and descriptions.